👩 LGC Women Empowerment Initiative

 A Story of Change: Rekha’s Journey to Self-Reliance

-Rekha, a 32-year-old mother of two from Rajkot, struggled to support her family after her husband fell ill.
-With no formal education and limited skills, she relied on odd jobs and community support to survive.
+Rekha, a 32-year-old mother of two from Rajkot, once struggled to make ends meet after her husband fell ill.
+With no formal education and limited skills, she depended on odd jobs and the kindness of neighbors.

 “I never imagined I could earn and save.
 Now I can dream for my children too.”

-Rekha’s journey reminds us that empowerment begins with opportunity.
-When we invest in women below the poverty line, we ignite change that uplifts families, strengthens communities, and shapes future generations.
+Rekha’s transformation is a reminder that empowerment begins with opportunity — and when we invest in empowering women below the poverty line, we ignite lasting change that uplifts families, strengthens communities, and shapes future generations.

 (Story inspired by SMECT’s Women Empowerment Program – life4life.org.in/women/home)